karlandreas/ludo/README.md

 HTML 5 ludo game

+Game has computer simulation, for up to 4 players

 - FIXED:
 * Moving a second piece on to another color's safe-field where the there is a safe piece leaves count at 1 (should be 2)
 * When there is one piece on it's safe-field and two of another color's pieces the count for the field is 1 (should be 2)